usharesoft/appcenter-docs/end-user/en/source/pages/migration/process-overview.rst

 You can transform a scan to an appliance template.
 By doing this, you have the opportunity to change the packages, files or configuration information prior to generating and registering a machine image.
 This is known as “white box” migration.

-The five main steps of migration are as follows:
+The five main steps of migration using ``Re-platform`` are as follows:

    1. The live system is "deep scanned", detecting all the files and configuration information.
    2. The scan report and overlay is sent to UForge AppCenter.